callstack/react-native-pager-view/README.md

 | iOS        | iOS support |
 | ViewPager1 | ViewPager2  |

+## Next version

+Lazy page loading has been added to the `next` version.
+If you would like to test lazy apporach in your app, you can try next version using below command:

+`yarn add @react-native-community/viewpager@next`

 ## Migration

 `"@react-native-community/viewpager"` library has been changed to `react-native-pager-view`.
 Here you can find more information, how to migrate pager view to the latest [version](https://github.com/callstack/react-native-pager-view/blob/master/MIGRATION.md)